SQream/sqream_docs/operational_guides/query_split.rst

 	  age
 	  ;

-5. Arrange ALL five sequential scripts on one Editor tab.
+5. Arrange ALL sequential scripts on one Editor tab.

 6. Ensure that EACH script ends with a ``;``.

-7. Ensure that the **Execute** button is set to **All** so that all five queries are consecutively executed.
+7. Ensure that the **Execute** button is set to **All** so that all queries are consecutively executed.

 8. Select the **Execute** button.

-   All five scripts are executed, resulting in the splitting of the initial query and a table containing the final result set.
+   All scripts are executed, resulting in the splitting of the initial query and a table containing the final result set.

 Best Practices
 ================